Analysing the Bond movie -- three approaches

 Comments on Eco

 As I indicated, I quite admire this sort of approach which is nice and systematic and helps us go beyond mere personal opinion ('why I like Bond').
 I think that if you try it out, it fits Bond novels pretty well.
-Of course, that is also a problem -- Eco's approach leaves out an awful lot of detail, especially what might be called 'content' (since it emphasises 'form').
+Of course, that is also a problem -- Eco's approach leaves out an awful lot of detail, especially what might be called 'content' (since it emphasizes 'form').
 This might be a problem especially when we shift to looking at films and note their changes in content.
 You might also want to argue with the structuralist manner of ignoring individual authors or, indeed, readers and their meanings.
 Other problems arise from using rival approaches, of course.
 Eco is not critical enough, perhaps?
 There is a kind of political commentary in the piece, detectable in terms like 'Bond consumes woman', or the clear implication that Bond novels are racist (try the novel Goldfinger and its appalling commentary on 'Asiatics').
 Structuralists of that period did ally themselves with marxism (since dominant groups also controlled the means of myth-making) - but not clearly enough for some critics (like Bennett, below)

 Second Approach - gramscian -Bennett in U203 (1982)